-Adying woman keeps her promise to return in “Be With You,” a supernatural Japanese tear-jerker with more gentle twists than a romantic’s sodden Kleenex.
-First feature by top-ranking TV director Nobuhiro Doi was a major success locally late last year.
-Pic may be too exotic for audiences beyond Asia, despite its high-quality meller elements.
+Adying woman keeps her promise to return in “Be With You,” a satisfying, supernatural Japanese tear-jerker with more gentle twists than a romantic’s sodden Kleenex.
+First feature by top-ranking TV director Nobuhiro Doi was a major success locally late last year, maintaining its place in the top 10 for 11 weeks, even after the release of socko anime hit “Howl’s Moving Castle” in mid-November.
+However, pic may be too exotic for audiences beyond Asia, despite its high-quality meller elements.